bishwaranjans/ChatClient/README.md

 ### Task 2: Demo
 - For Task 2, we need to use ChatClient.Api
 - Start the ChatClient.Api
+- We can use the Swagger feature to test out the HTTP GET
 - HTTP GET method can be used for getting all the client's received messages

 ![alt text](https://github.com/bishwaranjans/ChatClient/blob/master/Documentation/Task2_GetAllMessages.PNG)